Annual Technical Report 2004 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2004/JP)

 In cooperation with WIPO, the JPO held training course on the Use of Information Technology.

 b) Assistance to developing countries using other institutions

-Under the Japan International Cooperation Agency's (JICA) scheme, the JPO sent 2 expert officials (long-term) to NOIP, and 1 expert official (long-term) to the Directorate General of Intellectual Property Rights (DGIPR), in order to engage in the JICA technical cooperation project.
+Under the Japan International Cooperation Agency’s (JICA) scheme, the JPO sent 2 expert officials to National Office of Intellectual Property (NOIP), and 1 expert official to the Directorate General of Intellectual Property Rights (DGIPR) as long-term experts.